R2D2TheGoldGuy/p11-performance-optimization/README.md

 # Project 11 - Performance-Optimization

-**Main Objective**
-Apply the skills learned for optimization to take a poorly optimized site and reduce the total load size to under 1.3mb and total requests to less than 27.
+Main Objective: Apply the skills learned from front-end optimization courses to take a poorly optimized site and reduce the total load size to under 1.3mb and total requests to less than 27.
 Your goal is to analyze the assets they've been provided to see where optimizations can and need to be made, make those optimizations, and measure their success.
 Multiple analyzation, optimization, and measuring cycles may be required.

+Note: These projects are intended to train you in HTML, CSS and JavaScript, and let you practice and show your mastery of these fundamental building blocks of the web.
+Because of that, please avoid using frameworks like Bootstrap, Foundation, Skeleton and so on for this project.
+Even though you may end up using frameworks like these professionally, you still need to know and be able to implement the designs with your own knowledge of HTML, CSS and JavaScript.